At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific needs of pupils in a referral unit.
-Understanding the challenges they face will help you tailor your teaching approach and demonstrate your commitment to their success during interviews.
+Understanding the challenges they face will help you tailor your teaching approach and demonstrate your commitment to their success during any discussions.

 ✨Tip Number 2